Cement Rendering Costs

 Types of Cement Rendering

-Once you have decided to use cement rendering, you can choose between a smooth, textured, or patterned finish.
+Once you have decided to use cement rendering, you can choose between a smooth, textured, or patterned finish as outlined below:

-Patterned finishes are made by hand and often difficult to replicate - adding a unique design to your property.
+- Patterned Finish - Applied by hand, patterned finishes are a growing trend, although generally more expensive and often difficult to replicate.
+As a result, adding a unique design to your property.

 Additional Costs